apigee/ansible-opdk-accelerator/setup/README.md

 ## Introduction
 An Ansible controller is used to run Ansible playbooks.
 This repository contains playbooks that setup an Ansible controller.
+The role [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) is used to setup an Ansible Controller.

+## Assumptions
-The [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) role to setup an Ansible Controller.
-The [setup.yml](setup/setup.yml) script enables you to setup and manage an Ansible controller to automate working with either a single planet or automate multiple planets for the management of an Enterpreise scale development environment.
+The `setup.yml` playbook uses [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) to configure an Ansible controller to use the framework.
+The `setup.yml` assumes that the you are configuring the localhost.

+ to automate working with either a single planet or automate multiple planets for the management of an Enterpreise scale development environment.
 This setup provides you with a common configuration convention that simplifies managing either either one planet or several of any size.